SonarSource/gh-action-lt-backlog/README.md

 [CreateRspecIssue](CreateRspecIssue) - Create issue to update RSPEC after milestone is created.

-[LockBranch](LockBranch) - Lock or Unlock branch to prevent merge of PRs.
+[ToggleLockBranch](ToggleLockBranch) - Lock or Unlock branch to prevent merge of PRs.

 [LogPayload](LogPayload) - Log payload to console